e-ve-r/e-ve-r/README.md

 ## About Me

-I'm a Computer Science Engineering student with a passion for web development.
-I enjoy building clean, functional web applications and learning new technologies.
+I'm a second-year B.Tech student majoring in Computer Science and Engineering at the University of Petroleum and Energy Studies (UPES), Dehradun.
+I'm passionate about technology and love building applications that solve real-world problems.
+I specialize in full-stack web development and have hands-on experience with Python and C programming.

 ## Tech Stack